luisivan/bt-serialport-fxos/notes.md

 - Bluedroid is now being used as the primary backend as it is the only one supported in post-JB Android

+- The Flame is the only one right now with KitKat (Bluedroid)

 - Profiles are in dom/bluetooth/bluedroid